freshollie/DisplayDriver/readme.md

+# DisplayDriver

 Display Driver is an ascii display engine for python and begun development in august 2013.
 The engine is not very powerful but gives functional object oriented programming.
 It was developed and so designed to work on windows only and has never been tested on other platforms.

+# Usage

 DisplayDriver is designed to work on python 2.7 and 3.x, and does not need any other modules other than built in modules to work.

-The best way to understand how to program with display driver is to look at the syntax I have used with the 2 example games: Tetris and Snake, both of which function far better than I ever expected them to.
+The best way to understand how to program with display driver is to look at the syntax I have used with the example games: Tetris, Pong Pacman, and Snake, all of which function far better than I ever expected them to.

 The main concept of programming in Display Driver is Ticks, Display Driver runs on a task based system, you add the task you want to be completed